nodejs/node/doc/api/tls.md

 Returns the TLS session ticket or `undefined` if no session was negotiated.

-**Note:** This only works with client TLS sockets.
+*Note*: This only works with client TLS sockets.
 Useful only for debugging, for session reuse provide `session` option to [`tls.connect()`][].

 ### tlsSocket.localAddress